Tears may hold key to early Alzheimer's diagnosis

 Summary

-This study is testing whether proteins and fats found in tears can help diagnose Alzheimer's disease.
-Researchers will collect tear samples from 90 people (some with Alzheimer's, some healthy) and look for specific biomarkers.
+This study aims to find out if proteins and fats in tears can be used to diagnose Alzheimer's disease.
+Researchers will collect tear samples from 90 participants (people with Alzheimer's and healthy volunteers) and compare the levels of certain biomarkers.
 If successful, this could lead to a simple, painless eye test instead of a spinal tap.

 Disclaimer Read more